opendatacube/datacube-explorer/README.md

 ### Can I use a different datacube environment?

-If you don't want to use your default configured [datacube environment](https://datacube-core.readthedocs.io/en/latest/user/config.html#runtime-config)
-(as reported by `datacube system check`), you can set environment variable before running the server:
+Set ODC's environment variable before running the server:

     export DATACUBE_ENVIRONMENT=staging

+You can always see which environment/settings will be used by running `datacube system check`.

+See the ODC documentation for config and [datacube environments](https://datacube-core.readthedocs.io/en/latest/user/config.html#runtime-config)

 ### Can I add custom scripts or text to the page (such as analytics)?